ctpconsulting/jazoon-git-workshops/README.md

 GitHub account
 ===================

 Part of the labs will be based on working with remote repositories.
-We strongly encourage you to create GitHub account before the workshop, so we can use this great platform to learn how to collaborate using Git.
+We strongly encourage you to create GitHub account beforehand, so we can use this great platform to learn how to collaborate using Git.